 Our staff is a small, diverse group with rich backgrounds in education, theatre, music, film, gender and cultural studies.
 Due to the size of our organization, we all work very hard and wear many hats to make each element of every project a meaningful and educational experience.

-MELANIE CLOSS, FOUNDER/DIRECTOR, PROGRAM DIRECTOR
+MELANIE CLOSS, EXECUTIVE DIRECTOR

 Coming from a background in Theatre and Music Education (Emerson College ’06, Orff-Shuelwerk Level 1 ’08) and extensive international travel, Melanie Closs founded The Other Side Intercultural Theatre in 2013.
 She was inspired by her volunteer experience at Pardada-Pardadi Educational Society (Anupshahr, UP, India) to find ways to bring girls from different cultures together, using theatre as a tool for self-expression and communication.
 She saw the need for girls in her own backyard, New York City, to have safe spaces to be themselves and support each other.
 She started The Other Side with a project called “Listen”, which included a group of teens from New York and a group of teens from Anupshahr exchanging their dreams and stories using Theatre of the Oppressed approaches.
 The Other Side has continued to grow with a unique drama exchange and sisterhood building curriculum serving girls around the world and around New York City.

 When she is not leading The Other Side, Melanie is rocking out on vocals, guitar, singing bowls, and ukulele, with Mela (original witch metal), Melangu (ambient prog-rock), Jagged Little Pills (90’s ukulele duo), and Zelenaya (Ukrainian metal), and gives private music lessons.

 We collaborate with participating teachers to keep pen pal theatre alive throughout the year.